isimmons/ld-forum/README.md

 Important files: tsconfig.json vite.config.ts, @types/index, js/ziggy files, js/d.ts files, package.json

+Laravel routes now shared with inertia through ziggy.
+Need to import route from ziggy-js when using route in vue files now.
+Also have to import axios from axios now.
+Maybe just to make TS happy.

 A lot has been converted but still more to go.

 All tests pass at this point (manual visual tests, pest tests, typecheck, and vite build)